beyondessential/tamanu/database/model/central-server/public/user_preferences.md

 {% docs user_preferences__clinician_dashboard_tasking_table_filter %}
 In the Clinician dashboard, tasking tables can be filtered.
 This is remembered per user.
 {% enddocs %}

-{% docs user_preferences__outpatient_appointment_filters %}
-In the outpatient appointments calendar, appointments can be filtered.
-This is remembered per user.
-{% enddocs %}